 to print the status

 and details of the server.
-For printing cluster’s status outside the cluser, its name should provided as well: runhouse status <cluster_name>
+For printing cluster’s status outside the cluster, its name should provided as well: runhouse cluster status <cluster_name>

 .